graphql-query-rewriter/core/README.md

 ### NestFieldOutputsRewriter

-The `NestFieldOutputsRewriter` can be used to move mutation outputs into a nested payload object.
-It's a best-practice for each mutation in GraphQL to have its their own output type, and it's required by the [Relay GraphQL Spec](https://facebook.github.io/relay/docs/en/graphql-server-specification.html#mutations).
+`NestFieldOutputsRewriter` can be used to move mutation outputs into a nested payload object.
+It's a best-practice for each mutation in GraphQL to have its own output type, and it's required by the [Relay GraphQL Spec](https://facebook.github.io/relay/docs/en/graphql-server-specification.html#mutations).
 For example, to migrate the mutation `createUser(input: CreateUserInput!): User!` to a mutation with a proper output payload type like:

 ```
 mutation createUser(input: CreateUserInput!)
 CreateUserPayload